19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (3) The consent may be given orally by the Coroner, and if so given shall be confirmed in writing.

-(4) In this section, “Coroner” means a Coroner appointed under section 10 of the Subordinate Courts Act (Cap.
-321).
+(4) In this section, “Coroner” means the State Coroner or a Coroner appointed under the Coroners Act 2010.

+[14/2010 wef 02/01/2011]

 [ACT Transplantation and Anatomy 1977, s.
 27]